remychantenay/inspektor-gadget/README.md

   kubectl-gadget [command]

 Available Commands:
-  completion        generate the autocompletion script for the specified shell deploy            Deploy Inspektor Gadget on the cluster help              Help about any command network-policy    Generate network policies based on recorded network activity profile           Profile different subsystems seccomp-advisor   Generate seccomp policies based on recorded syscalls activity snapshot          Take a snapshot of a subsystem and print it snoop             Trace and print system events top               Gather, sort and print events according to a given criteria
+  advisor           Recommend system configurations based on collected information completion        generate the autocompletion script for the specified shell deploy            Deploy Inspektor Gadget on the cluster help              Help about any command profile           Profile different subsystems snapshot          Take a snapshot of a subsystem and print it snoop             Trace and print system events top               Gather, sort and print events according to a given criteria